Sharp phase transition for Gaussian percolation in all dimensions: Introduction

 \subsection{Open questions}

 We now discus some questions left open by the present work.
 First, we highlight a limitation of the version of ``supercritical sharpness'' we prove here, i.e.~the existence of an infinite cluster on thick slabs.
 For application purposes, the most useful version of supercritical sharpness would be the fact that a certain ``local uniqueness'' event has probability very close to $1$ in the supercritical phase.
 This is usually the starting point of any renormalization argument aimed at studying the geometry of infinite cluster or the large deviation behavior of the finite clusters, see e.g.~\cite{Cer00,Bar04,MR3650417}.
 In Bernoulli percolation, it is not hard to obtain local uniqueness from percolation on slabs -- see e.g.~\cite{Gri99a}.
-For general Gaussian fields though, proving this implication might be a much more difficult task and remains open.
-Nonetheless, in Section~4 of \cite{DGRS19} it is proved that for the discrete GFF, local uniqueness happens with high probability whenever $\P[\lr{}{\pazocal{E}(\ell)}{B_{u(R)}}{B_R^{\mathsf{c}}}]\geq 1-o(R^{-d})$, for $u(R)=\exp[(\log R)^3]$.
-Since Theorem~\ref{thm:sharpness} provides the stronger bound \eqref{eq:exp_decay2} in the supercritical phase, so one can expect that an adaptation of the techniques from \cite{DGRS19} may lead to a proof of local uniqueness for the Gaussian fields considered here.
+For general Gaussian fields though, it is not clear how one would prove this implication.
+Nonetheless, inspired on ideas from \cite{benjaminitassion17}, it is proved in Section~4 of \cite{DGRS19} that for the discrete GFF local uniqueness happens at level $\ell+\delta$ with high probability whenever $\P[\lr{}{\pazocal{E}(\ell)}{B_{u(R)}}{B_R^{\mathsf{c}}}]\geq 1-o(R^{-d})$, where $u(R)=\exp[(\log R)^3]$.
+Since Theorem~\ref{thm:sharpness} provides an even stronger bound \eqref{eq:exp_decay2} in the whole supercritical phase, one can expect that an adaptation of the techniques from \cite{DGRS19} may lead to a proof of local uniqueness for the Gaussian fields considered here.
+However, the aforementioned lack of finite-range decomposition and finite-energy property for general Gaussian fields make the implementation of such an argument considerably harder.

-It would be especially interesting to prove a similar result the so called \emph{monochromatic random wave}, which is one of the most relevant examples of continuous Gaussian fields.
+It would be especially interesting to prove a similar result for the so called \emph{monochromatic random wave}, which is one of the most relevant examples of continuous Gaussian fields.
 Studying this field is a much more challenging task as it does not admit a white noise representation and its covariance kernel oscillates and has a quite slow decay.
 However, great progress in the case $d=2$ has been made recently \cite{MRV20}.